top of page

 Scholarly Contributions: Sushruta Samhita

-Uttara-Tantra, the final section of Sushruta Samhita, contains Shalakya Tantra, which deals with diseases of the eyes, ears, nose, and head as well as text on Kaumarabhritya (children’s health), Agada Tantra (about poisons), and Bhuta Vidya (mental diseases).
-It also includes Aupadravika, a section that describes complications from surgical procedures.
+The Sushruta Samhita has evolved over the centuries and is divided into two main parts today: the Purva-Tantra and the Uttara-Tantra.
+The Purva-Tantra has five main sections: Sutra Sthana, Nidana Sthana, Sharira Sthana, Chikitsa Sthana, and Kalpa Sthana, spanning 120 chapters in total.
+The Uttara-Tantra, the final section of the Sushruta Samhita, contains Shalakya Tantra, which deals with diseases of the eyes, ears, nose, and head, as well as sections on Kaumarabhritya (children’s health), Agada Tantra (about poisons), and Bhuta Vidya (mental diseases).
+It also includes Aupadravika, a section describing complications from surgical procedures.

-Sushruta described surgery under eight types:
+Sushruta categorized surgery into eight types:

 1. Chedya (excision)